Project Ploughshares

 Project Ploughshares is a Canadian non-government organization which works to advance policies and actions to prevent war and armed violence and build peace located in the Centre for Peace Advancement at Conrad Grebel University College in Waterloo, Ontario.

-History
+History and leadership

 Ploughshares was founded in 1976 by Ernie Regehr and Murray Thomson to promote peace by drawing attention to the increasing development and flow of weapons.
 The organization was located at Conrad Grebel College in Waterloo, Ontario, Canada.
 In mid-1977 it became a project of the Canadian Council of Churches.
 Project Ploughshares is also affiliated with the Institute of Peace and Conflict Studies at Conrad Grebel University College.

 Project Ploughshares takes its name from Isaiah 2:4 where it is written "God shall judge between the nations, and shall decide for many peoples; and they shall beat their swords into ploughshares, and spears into pruning hooks; nation shall not lift up sword against nation; neither shall they learn war any more."

-Current programs
+Since being co-founded by Ernie Regehr in 1976, the organization has been led by John Siebert (2005 to 2015), Cesar Jaramillo (2015 to 2025, and Paul Heidebrecht from 2026.

-Currently, Project Ploughshares has programs focusing on the following five areas:
+Activities